glycerine/spin_paxos/README.md

 You can see immediately that Paxos is really similar to the the classic two-phase commit protocol for distributed database transactions.
-In fact, that is all Paxos is, really: two phase commit plus a few small tweaks of adjustment to enable fault tolerance.
+In fact, that is all Paxos is, really: a new "prepare" phase, followed by a two-phase phase commit that yields a three-phase (5 message delays) protocol that is fault-tolerant.
 It's the correctness proof part that is really the harder part; that and keeping the difference between `<` and `<=` in mind.

+Also, don't let the 5 delays put you off.
+This is just the baseline "classic" version.
+In the typical optimizations (like electing a leader, and/or using leases), these delays are reduced substantially or even eliminated all together.

 ![paxos overview](paxos_overview.png)